What happened to Drones? Where is the drone market heading?

 That is because the rate was calculated, including all the professional registrations.

-However, certified professional drone flyers are well versed in the rules and limitations when flying drones, and they are more vested in avoiding a commercial aviation incident.
+However, certified professional drone flyers are well versed in the rules and limitations of flying drones and are more vested in avoiding a commercial aviation incident.

-Thus, we do not believe that professional drone flyers are the ones causing these reportable incidents.
+Thus, we do not believe that professional drone flyers cause these reportable incidents.
 Instead, we think that hobbyists or unregistered flyers create most reported incidents.

-We would use the incident ratio calculated with the hobbyist registrations only.
-The drone incident rate when using hobbyist registrants only is higher at 2.54 incidents per thousand registrants.
+We would use the incident ratio calculated using hobbyist registrations only.
+The drone incident rate when using hobbyist registrants only is higher, at 2.54 incidents per thousand registrants.

 Key takeaways on state-level drone safety: